dhakal79/Portfolio-project-MS2/README.md

   [Go to the top](#table-of-contents)
 ### Code
 * The footer code came from the Love Running projects (taken from my first project)
-* The code for image animation on index.html page taken from youtube video projects https://www.youtube.com/watch?v=AKmoccuRiN4
+* The code for image animation on index.html page taken from youtube video projects https://www.youtube.com/watch?v=AKmoccuRiN4  and https://www.youtube.com/watch?v=GUEB9FogoP8
 * Coding for feedback.html page was inspired from differnt tutorial from https://codeinstitute.net/
 * Quiz page design, some css style and javascript code was inspired/taken  from https://github.com/jas-sin82/milestone-project-2 found in google search and modified.
 * The icons in the footer and contact page came from [Font Awesome](https://fontawesome.com/)